sontl/sms-agents/README.md

 # Browser-Use Agent Scheduler

-This application runs browser-use agents on a schedule using Python's APScheduler.
+This application runs browser-use agents on a schedule using Python's APScheduler and Google's Generative AI (Gemini).

 ## Setup